-In vestibules, foyers, or similar entry configurations into inhabited areas where there are inner and outer doors the vestibules, foyers, or similar entries the inner doors should meet the provisions of this appendix and any other glazing associated with inner door entries such as sidelights and transoms should meet the requirements above.
+In vestibules, foyers, or similar entry configurations into inhabited areas where there are inner and outer doors the vestibules, foyers, or similar entries are considered not to be routinely occupied spaces.
+The inner doors should meet the provisions of this appendix and any other glazing associated with inner door entries such as sidelights and transoms should meet the requirements above.
 The inner doors and glazing should be capable of mitigating any hazards resulting from the enclosed vestibule or foyer outer doors and glazing failure in response to the design blast event.
 This is to account for the fact that at the levels of protection associated with these best practices the outer doors and glazing may fail, which would subject the inner doors and glazing to significant blast loads.
 To provide that debris resistance, the inner doors, sidelights, and transoms should meet the windborne debris resistance requirements of ASTM E 1996 (missiles A and D in Table 2).